-Clearwater River, ID Clark and three Nez Perce men travel down the Clearwater searching for a canoe camp.
-Crossing to the southern shore, Clark finds ponderosa pine trees large enough for canoes.
-He returns to find many sick men.
+Clark and three Nez Perce men travel down the Clearwater River searching for a canoe camp.
+Crossing to the southern shore, Clark finds the ponderosa pine trees they need opposite the North Fork Clearwater River in present Orofino, Idaho.
+He returns to their island camp to find many are sick.

 North and Middle Forks of the Clearwater River